Brownian bridge limit of path measures in the upper tail of KPZ models: Coalescence and Brownian bridge comparison under upper tail

 The connection between the above estimate and coalescence is that, at zero temperature ($\beta=\infty$), the equality is equivalent to the coalescence of a family of geodesics, according to \Cref{lem:DL-quad-st}.
 At positive temperature, almost surely the quadrangle inequality is strict (see \eqref{eq:FR-quad}), so the equality is replaced by an upper bound of $C\exp(-cL)$, which is roughly the probability for the corresponding polymers to be disjoint given the field $\cZ$.

 As we have seen from e.g.~\Cref{lem:fh-tent}, there are tent behaviors under the upper tail event.
 The following proposition states that conditional on the upper tail event, the two tents seen from both positive and negative directions are roughly independent, and are close to Brownian bridges.
-It is a two-sided version of \Cref{l.dp-comp-s}. \begin{proposition} Take any $L>0$ and $L^+>L+\exp(-0.001L^{3/2})$ (including $L^+=\infty$).
+It is a two-sided version of \Cref{l.dp-comp-s}. \begin{proposition} There exists $L_0>0$ such that the following holds.
+Take any $t>0$, $L>(t^{-1/3-\varepsilon}\vee 1)L_0$ and $L^+>L+\exp(-0.001L^{3/2})$ (including $L^+=\infty$).
 Let $H=10^{-6}L^{1/2}$.
 Consider the following processes, each defined on $[0,H]$,

 conditional on $L<\cS^\beta_t(0,0)<L^+$.
 Further, also consider the processes (each defined on $[0,H]$ as well)

 also conditional on $L<\cS^\beta_t(0,0)<L^+$, where $B_1, B_2, B_3, B_4$ are four rate $2$ Brownian bridges in $[0, H]$, independent of each other and independent of $\cS^\beta_t$.